linshu123/volar_docs/README.md

 Download the latest extension package: https://github.com/linshu123/volar_docs/blob/main/volar-0.0.1.vsix

 # MCP Configs
 The server runs on http://localhost:3001/sse.
-You can use any client that supports MCP SSE with Volar.
+You can use any client that supports MCP Server-Sent Events (SSE) Transport.

-## MCP set up for Cursor
+## MCP setup for Cursor
 Go to Cursor MCP config, which is a json file.
 Add the config for Volar with the url.
 Here is what the entire file looks like if you have only Volar MCP server.
 ```
 {